binarie0/IFI-Enabler/README.md

 # IFI Enabler
- This program turns on Instant File Initialization with a nice little UI (made to use in conjunction with SE Volume Benchmark [better name pending] so the program can run at full efficiency)
+ This program turns on Instant File Initialization with a nice little UI (made to use in conjunction with [DriveTestUltra](https://github.com/binarie0/DriveTestUltra) so the program can run at full efficiency)

 ## How it works
  This program edits a key in the registry titled *SeManageVolumePrivilege*.
 This allows diskspd.exe to instantaneously allocate memory in a volume for testing.